thepeergroup/aspen/README.md

 You may already be seeing some issues with this, like:

 - How does the language know whether those two donations are the same donation, or different donations of the same amount?
 - What currency is that?
-We can assume it's USD, but it's not self-evident.
+We can assume it's USD from context, but it's not self-evident.
 - It takes two lines to express a single concept, which is counter to Aspen's goal of producing data efficiently.

 To solve all of these issues, we can define custom grammars.